MaxVRAM/HA-Fade-Volume-Script/README.md

-# Fade Media Player Volume
+# Home Assistant Media Player Volume Fade

+This script fades the volume of a `target_player` media player, starting at it's current `volume_level`, to a user-defined `target_volume` over the user-defined `duration` in seconds.
+It also applies one of three `curve` algorithms to shape fade, defaulting to `logarithmic`, which is often considered the most natural sounding fade.

 I struggled to find any comprehensive solutions on the Home Assistant forums for fading media player volumes with common attenuation curves.
 I really don't like abrupt changes to audio volume, so I put this script together.

-This script fades the volume of a `target_player` media player, starting at it's current `volume_level`, to a user-defined `target_volume` over the user-defined `duration` in seconds.
-It also applies one of three `curve` algorithms to shape fade, defaulting to `logarithmic`, which is often considered the most natural sounding fade.

 For those interested, the script is fully commented, and I've put together a quick explanation of the script's working below.